 DSM-5 Diagnosis Requirments for HPD

-According to the DSM-5 criteria for a patient diagnosed with histrionic personality disorder, five of the following conditions must be met:
+According to the DSM-5 criteria for a patient diagnosed with a histrionic personality disorder, five of the following conditions must be met:

 - Uncomfortable feelings when not made to be the center of attention.